|Understand Your Insurance Risk|

-The personal property coverage of your homeowners policy might cover a small boat for $1,500 or less in physical damage.
+The personal property coverage of your homeowners policy may cover a small boat for $1,500 or less in physical damage.
 However, coverage for your liability risk is limited.
-Insurers generally provide liability insurance on small sailboats (26 feet or less) and powerboats with small motors (50 hp for inboard and inboard/outboard and 25 HP for outboard motors).
-However, a boat of any significant size will be excluded from your homeowners policy for both property and liability coverage.
-If you own a larger boat, ask your insurance agent or company about a separate policy that covers physical damage to the boat and any liability that might result from its use.
+A large boat will be excluded from your homeowners policy for both property and liability coverage.

-Personal watercrafts, such as Jet Skis, will also likely require a separate boat insurance policy.
-Again, you might be able to purchase this policy from your homeowners insurer or you might wish to use an insurer that specializes in boat insurance.
-Talk with your insurance agent or company about your options.
+Personal watercrafts, such as Jet Skis, will likely require a separate policy that may be offered by your homeowners’ insurer, or you may purchase your policy from an insurer that specializes in boat insurance.
+Talk with your insurance agent or get quotes from other companies to understand your options.

 Motorcycles and Scooters

-If you carry seasonal coverage on your motorcycle, which allows you to eliminate liability and perhaps collision coverage in the winter months if you do not ride, check to make sure your policy is up to date and that you have a current insurance card before riding this summer.
+If you carry seasonal coverage on your motorcycle, which allows you to eliminate liability and perhaps collision coverage during the months you don’t ride, make sure your policy is up to date and that you have a current insurance card before hitting the road this summer.